 Domtar’s End Markets

-The markets Domtar sells its products to will remain global, as is typical for industries like pulp and paper manufacturing.
+The markets to which Domtar sells its products will remain global, as is typical for industries like pulp and paper manufacturing.
 Canada is an exporting nation, with exports driving 31 percent of the country's gross domestic product [source: FPAC].
 In industries like ours, domestic demand alone is insufficient to sustain operations.
 Roughly 80 percent of Domtar’s manufactured paper products and 100 percent of its lumber and wood products are sold to customers in Canada and the United States, while pulp is exported internationally.

 As shared with Canada’s Standing Committee on Natural Resources, Domtar is not seeking to increase its sale of pulp to China — either before or after Jackson’s inheritance of APP shares.
 Any suggestion that Domtar would shift Canadian production to Asia is not only unfounded but would also be economically unfeasible.
 The company remains focused on operating efficiently to meet the needs of its established markets while upholding its commitments to sustainable and responsible production under North American regulations.